AleksTurov/motors/README.md

 ## Why S-score metric is used

 S-score is a special metric for RUL prediction.
-If the model predicts less life than the motor really has, it gets a big penalty.
-If it predicts more, the penalty is smaller.
-This helps make models safer for real use.
+If the model predicts more life than the motor really has (overestimation), it gets a big penalty.
+If it predicts less (underestimation), the penalty is smaller.
+This helps to avoid risky overestimation and makes models safer for real use.

-S-score is popular in competitions (like NASA C-MAPSS and Kaggle) because it reflects real risks in maintenance.

 ## How to use